pixbi/duplo/README.md

     app/index.html  --> An optional special HTML file into which the builder injects the script tag, the style tag, and the markup when built
+    app/index.jade  --> Entry point for templates.
+Only this file is compiled.
-    app/params.json --> Optional parameter object to be made available as `module.params`
+                        Use Jade's include system to pull in other templates. app/params.json --> Optional parameter object to be made available as `module.params`
     app/assets/     --> Asset files are copied as-is to build's top-level